-First Bell (students line up): 7:55 a.m.
-Tardy Bell: 8:00 a.m.
+First Bell (students line up):7:55 a.m.Tardy Bell:8:00 a.m.basis their elements when the terrely bell rings.

 All students are to be in their classroom when the tardy bell rings.
 Students who arrive between 8:00 a.m. to 8:30 a.m. are to go directly to their classroom; they will be marked tardy by their classroom teacher.
 Students who arrive after 8:30 a.m. must get a tardy slip from the office before proceeding to class.
 Automated calls are generated for any student who is marked absent.
 If you feel the call is due to an error or to justify the absence please call the office.